good-loop/doc/pages/Using-macros-to-pass-info-to-the-ad-unit.md

 | \*cachebuster\* | A random nonce, to avoid browser caching |  |
 | \*publisher\* | The publisher ID - usually their website domain |  |

-Here is an example of an adunit with external tracking:
+Here is an example of an adunit with external tracking for all events (visible, mouseover, click, etc):

 <div class='goodloopad'></div>
 <script src='//testas.good-loop.com/unit.js?onEvent=http%3A//myserver.com/click-counter%3Fevent%3D*event_type*'